 Second application of approach: ICH

 Because of the simulation model and specific clinical problem which motivates the approach described here, it was considered useful to be able to use estimates reported in Rivero-Arias to also produce estimates of the HRQoL consequences of intracranial haemorrhages.
 This is because both ICHs and strokes involve disruptions in blood flow within the brain, with qualitatively similar potential long-term consequences in terms of disablement, HRQoL impairment, and treatment costs.
 By making use of the estimates from Rivero-Arias again, estimates for both the HRQoL impairments of strokes and ICHs are based on the same patient population.
-Treatment with OACs reduces the risk of the former but increases the risk of the latter, and so using data from the same population for estimates of the HRQoL consequences of both event types means differences between estimates between event types will not be an artefact of differences in the patient population.
+Treatment with OACs reduces the risk of the former but increases the risk of the latter, and so using data from the same population for estimates of the HRQoL consequences of both event types means differences between estimates of event types will not be an artefact of differences in the patient population.
 However, such estimates will in part depend on the mapping assumptions made between the mRS and GOS systems.
 The definition of the GOS states, along with the mRS states they were assumed to correspond to, are shown in table XX.

 TABLE X - GOS and mRS states